 - Kisi Reader doesn’t include a keypad for users to gain access with a PIN code.

-- The company doesn’t offer hardware designed to control access at visitor entrances where they need access, and there’s no solution for visitors to request access either.
+- The company may not offer hardware designed to control access at entrances where visitors need access, and there may not be a solution for visitors to request access either.

 Should you get Kisi?

 Kisi is an established access control provider offering a robust system.
-So if you’re in the market for a versatile and effective access control system for your office or commercial property, Kisi is a good option.
+So if you’re in the market for a versatile and effective access control system for your office or commercial property, Kisi may be a good option.

 However, if you’re seeking an access control system that offers robust visitor management and guest access features, you may want to consider an alternative.
 That’s because Kisi is primarily designed to control access for registered commercial tenants and building employees.
-Visitors can’t request access from tenants through the Kisi system.
+Visitors may not be able to request access from tenants through the Kisi system.